opensdmx/rsdmx/README.md

 Please note that following a new submission to CRAN, or eventually a modification of CRAN policies, the package might be temporarily archived, and removed from CRAN.
 In case you notice that the package is not back in few time, please contact me.

-#### on OpenCPU
+#### on R-Universe
-``rsdmx`` is available on the OpenCPU public cloud server.
+``rsdmx`` is available on the R-Universe public cloud server.
 The package version corresponds to the ongoing revision (master branch in Github).
-See [https://public.opencpu.org/ocpu/github/opensdmx/rsdmx/](https://public.opencpu.org/ocpu/github/opensdmx/rsdmx/)
+See [https://opensdmx.r-universe.dev/ui#package:rsdmx](https://opensdmx.r-universe.dev/ui#package:rsdmx)

-### Mailing list

-A user google group is available at: [https://groups.google.com/forum/#!forum/rsdmx](https://groups.google.com/forum/#!forum/rsdmx)

 ## Quickstart